Nimrodda/flutter_nsd/README.md

 The plugin is currently under development and right now only supports discovery, but not registry of services.

+## Note about Android

+Android emulator doesn't support Network Service Discovery so you'll have to use a real device.

 ## Note about iOS

 To support legacy iOS devices, `NetServiceBrowser` is used, which means that you will need